KiandaBPM/docs/content/docs/platform/general/_index.md

 Go to [Personalise your workspace](/docs/getting-started/logging-in/personalise-workspace/) to find out how to change the look and feel of your workspace and to set regional settings.

-To read more about how to create processes and forms go to [Application Designer](/docs/platform/application-designer/).
+To read more about how to create processes and forms, go to [Application Designer](/docs/platform/application-designer/).

 To find out about other ways to get help and support, click on the links below: